Call Us: 0161 697 4105 • Email Us: email@example.com • Follow Us: Facebook • Instagram

 For more information and to register click here: New Diaspora Policy for Ireland

-Friday 5th July, 7.30pm Munster Hall, Irish World Heritage Centre
+The IWHC Annual General Meeting 2019 will take place on Friday 5th July.
+At 7.30pm, in Munster Hall, Irish World Heritage Centre

-The business of the Annual General Meeting of the Manchester Irish Centre shall be as follows:
+The business of the Annual General Meeting of the IWHC Manchester shall be as follows:

-2. The election of Committee members (there are 6 vacancies to be filled). and Officers (President, Chair, Treasurer and Secretary).
+2. The election of Committee members.
+(There are 6 vacancies to be filled).
+Also Officers (President, Chair, Treasurer and Secretary) need to be elected.
 Nomination forms can be obtained from the Secretary or Manager.

 Closing date for nominations is Friday 28th June 2018.